kristithrasher/MechaCar_Statistical_Analysis/README.md

 ##  Study Design: MechaCar vs Competition
 Statistical stucdy that can quantify how the MechaCar performs against the competition.
 Is there a diffence in the safety rating for MechaCars and Other Cars (Competition)?
+Calculate the safety rating mean for MechaCars and for Competion cars.
 The metric I would like to test would be the safety rating for each car type (MechaCar and Competition)

 Null Hypothesis: There is no statistical difference in safety rating.